 ABOUT CLARE MARIA WOOD

 I see my paintings as a way of conveying an emotional connection to the land, sea, and sky.
 I use sensitive mark-making to transcend the viewer to space beyond physical sight, or human knowledge.
 Perhaps a place of nostalgia, of joy, of what it is to be human.

-I walk by the coast each day, in all weathers with my dog, Poppy.
+I walk through the countryside or by the coast each day, in all weathers, with my dog, Poppy.
 To be at the edge of the elements, where light shifts and dances; reliant and yet independent of the darkness, is what inspires me to paint.

 I work intuitively, to begin with, on several pieces at the same time, which allows me to see what is working and expand on ideas.
 I don’t have an endpoint in mind but see the development as a journey of rhythm and space.
 I build up glazes of paint, drawn marks and hand-painted collage and then sand into the surface to reveal glimpses of hidden marks and suggested shapes.
 As each piece develops, I then take a more critical approach, refining areas whilst keeping the energy of the initial marks.
 When the balance and harmony feel ‘right’ then it is finished.